 If cross-country skiing‘s more your thing, you can follow Ponte di Legno’s 10km of tracks, or the 22km at Vermiglio, where lessons and equipment hire are available.

 The Tonale Pass marks the scene of disputed territory.
 The area was under Austrian rule until 1918.
-Under the snow on the glacier you can still find a series of trenches where battles were fought.
+Beneath the snow on the glacier you can still find a series of trenches which mark the spot where battles were fought.
 When its entrance isn’t covered by snow, visitors can explore a tunnel made by soliders during WWI.
 The bones of some of those soldiers are held in a monument in Passo Tonale’s centre.

-Passo Tonale is widely touted as one of Europe’s most reasonable ski resorts.
+Passo del Tonale is widely touted as one of Europe’s most reasonable ski resorts.
 It’s doubly so when you compare it with neighbouring resorts in the Alps.
-We mainly ate at the Grand Hotel Paradiso, where we had half-board accommodation with Crystal Ski.
+We mainly ate at the Grand Hotel Paradiso, where we had half-board accommodation with Crystal Ski Holidays.
+You can read more about Grand Hotel Paradiso here.
+Passo Tonale hotels in general are, on the whole, reasonably priced.
 On the occasions where we did relax over a hot chocolate in Bar Ombrello, at the foot of Passo Tonale’s slopes, we paid around €5 for two drinks.
 A bottle of Prosecco in the local supermarket cost €4, and a delicious – very large – Margherita pizza in the homely pizzeria Alpi came in at €5.

 There are six airports within three hours’ drive of Passo Tonale, including Bolzano, Brescia, Innsbruck Airport, Milan Linate, Milan Malpensa and Verona, which we flew to from London Gatwick.